BLOG

 Making the web accessible involves multiple components.
 Among these are:

-• Web content: Aside from the text, images, audios, and videos, this also includes the forms your users fill out, markup codes, and applications.
+1. Web content: Aside from the text, images, audio, and videos, this includes the forms your users fill out, markup codes, and applications.

-• Authoring tools: These refer to software and services designers and developers use to build a business website, other online sites, and web content.
-Authoring tools include content management systems (CMS), blogs, code editors, and document conversion tools.
+2. Authoring tools refer to software and services designers and developers use to build business websites, other online sites, and web content.
+These tools include content management systems (CMS), blogs, code editors, and document conversion tools.

-• User agents: These are the software which facilitate your users’ access to web content.
-Examples include browsers (desktop, mobile, voice), plug-ins, multimedia players, and assistive technologies like screen readers and magnifiers, scanning software, and alternative keyboards.
+3. User agents are the software that facilitates your users’ access to web content.
+Examples include browsers (desktop, mobile, voice), plug-ins, multimedia players, assistive technologies like screen readers and magnifiers, scanning software, and alternative keyboards.

 Source: https://www.w3.org/WAI/fundamentals/components/

-Each of these three components have an equivalent web accessibility guidelines prepared by the WAI:
+Each of these three components has equivalent web accessibility guidelines prepared by the WAI:

 Web Accessibility